FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/setup-guide/_index.md

 ## Step 2: Fortinet Support Portal Access

 {{% notice style="tip" %}}
-We've provisioned a Fortinet Support Portal account with appropriate Flex entitlements for this workshop  Same credentials as the Azure Portal, slightly different logon procedure.
+We've provisioned a Fortinet Support Portal account with appropriate Flex entitlements for this workshop  Same credentials as the Azure Portal, slightly different logon procedure.  **YOU MUST LOGIN USING THIS URL** which is conveniently perma-listed on the left navbar, and as long as you use the same browser as your Azure login, you should be signed in with SAML SSO
 {{% /notice %}}